stevepowell99/stevepowell99.github.io/index.md

 You use Kumu.io or Visio or Powerpoint to construct and present information about a network.

-You use the `**causal map app**` to organise, understand and present information about "what causes what", from interviewees or other sources, as a causal network.
+You use the **causal map app** to tag, organise, understand and present information about "what causes what", from interviewees or other sources, as a causal network.
 Nvivo can't do that.
 Kumu.io can't do that.
 We know of no other software which can do that!

 With the **causal map app**, you can: